robinovitch61/the-leo-zone/content/posts/configuring-glove80/index.md

 ## Annoyances

-- I've found that the online keymap editor sometimes reformats the keymap file arbitrarily, even when it would still be valid without doing so.
-For example, it will remove newline spacing, or create an empty `behaviors` block if none exists.
+- Update: Nick has since [fixed this!][fix] ~~I've found that the online keymap editor sometimes reformats the keymap file arbitrarily, even when it would still be valid without doing so.
+For example, it will remove newline spacing, or create an empty `behaviors` block if none exists.~~
 - When the firmware build fails, the error message is often very obscure and/or hidden in a lot of log output.

 ## Conclusion